bottlerocket-os/bottlerocket/variants/README.md

 It supported self-hosted clusters.

 This variant was compatible with Kubernetes 1.22, 1.23, and 1.24 clusters.

+### aws-k8s-1.23: Kubernetes 1.23 node

+The [aws-k8s-1.23](aws-k8s-1.23/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.23, 1.24, and 1.25 clusters.

+### aws-k8s-1.23-nvidia: Kubernetes 1.23 NVIDIA node

+The [aws-k8s-1.23-nvidia](aws-k8s-1.23-nvidia/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
+It also included the required packages to configure containers to leverage NVIDIA GPUs.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.23, 1.24, and 1.25 clusters.

 ### metal-k8s-1.23: Metal Kubernetes 1.23 node